-The Giant Pacific octopus (Enteroctopus dofleini) is a fascinating creature that lives in the waters of the North Pacific Ocean.
-As the name suggests, they are the largest octopus species in the world, with an average weight of around 15 kilograms (33 pounds).
-They are also widely known for their intelligence, problem-solving abilities, and remarkable camouflage abilities.
+The Giant Pacific octopus (Enteroctopus dofleini) is a fascinating creature that lives in the waters of the North Pacific Ocean, typically along the coast of California up to Alaska, and across Japan and Korea.
+They are the largest octopus species in the world, widely known for their intelligence, problem-solving abilities, and remarkable camouflage abilities.

 Read on to learn more about these mysterious creatures of the deep.